S.T.E.A.M. Day

 What is the Primary One Admissions System?

-• Is a Hong Kong resident;
+• Hong Kong resident

-• Not currently attending any primary schools; and
+• Not currently enrolled in primary school

 School nets